 Yes, a US citizen can move to Canada and still collect Social Security benefits.
 The US-Canada Social Security Agreement allows for coordination of benefits between the two countries, ensuring retirees receive their entitlements without interruption.

-Is Canada a good place for retirees?
+Is Canada a good place to retire?

 Yes, Canada is often considered a good place for retirees.
 With its universal healthcare, diverse culture, and social benefits, it offers a high quality of life.
 However, factors like climate and cost of living should be considered.